lunarc/rviz_report/docs/rviz_desktop_report.md

 One of the problem with the desktop configuration on Alarik is that the desktop servers are shared between many users which can lead to a bad user experience when memory is overallocated by some user.
 Performance of the graphics backend is also shared, reducing the available GPU performance available for graphics.
 To solve this issue we propose to take advantage of the SLURM resource manager, so that users can request time limited sessions with required memory and GPU resources.

-Ideally using SLURM for this should be as transparent for the user as possible.
-We have developed a special wrapper script that provides a simple user interface for the user to select walltime, memory and gpu requirements.
-The script will be used in conjunction with a desktop shortcut.

-BILD PÅ GRÄNSNITT

 ## Running interactive application through SLURM

 SLURM has the ability to support interactive command line applications by the use of the **--pty** flag in conjunction with a bash-interpreter: